-The 2023-24 school year calendar has been established by the Board of Education and consists of 176 instructional days for students, with five emergency days built into the calendar.
+The 2024-25 school year calendar, available at u-46.org/calendar, has been established by the Board of Education, which consists of 176 instructional days for students, with five emergency days built into the calendar.
 A full day of attendance for students must be a minimum of four clock hours of instruction for students in full-day kindergarten or 1st grade, and five clock hours of instruction for students in 2nd through 12th grade.

 On a regular school day, students in full-day kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half-day of attendance.
-Students in 2nd through 12th grade who receive less than 300 minutes of instruction but at least 150 minutes of instruction can be claimed for a half-day of attendance.
+Students in 2nd through 12th grade who receive less than 300 minutes of instruction, but at least 150 minutes of instruction can be claimed for a half-day of attendance.